FoalTS/foal/docs/basics/controllers.md

 - a service can be re-used to serve several endpoints,
 - all paths are specified in one place (the module declarations).

-Some foal services, such as `SequelizeModelService` in `@foal/sequelize`, already implement the `CRUDService` interface.
+Some foal services, such as `SequelizeModelService` in `@foal/sequelize`, already implement the `ModelService` interface.
 So they can be used directly to create a REST endpoint.

 You can throw `HttpError` exceptions in your service methods.
 Current supported exceptions are: `BadRequestError`, `UnauthorizedError`, `ForbiddenError`, `NotFoundError`, `MethodNotAllowedError`, `ConflictError`, `InternalServerError`, `NotImplementedError`